rasheedamir/fmu-core/README.md

 1. The Maven profiles are used at build time.
 For example mvn -Pprod package will package a production application.
 2. The Spring profiles work a run time.
 Some Spring beans will behave differently, depending on the profile.

-Spring profiles are set by Maven, so we have a consistancy between the two methods: of course, you should have a "prod" profile on Maven and Spring at the same time.
+Spring profiles are set by Maven, so we have a consistency between the two methods: of course, you should have a "prod" profile on Maven and Spring at the same time.

 ##dev
 In default mode, fmu-core will use the "dev" profile